 20 July 2014 — a road trip to recovery

 Last Wednesday, I sent an email to Bren’s treating hospital (NB: I recommend you put everything in writing if you ever find yourself where we are) and requested his treatment plan be organised for him promptly.
 He had waited long enough.
 And I couldn’t wait any longer.
-I’m not a patient person apparently.
+I’m not a patient person.
 The next day we had a call from the team.
 They want Brendan down there for his next clinic appointment as soon as possible.

-Due to the speed of the reply, I am sure the timing of the call was a coincidence and had nothing to do with my email.
+Due to the speed of the reply, the timing of the call was a coincidence and had nothing to do with my email.
 After what has felt like a long wait — it’s all go.
-We find out the details of Brendan’s treatment plan this Tuesday.
+We will find out the details of Brendan’s treatment plan this Tuesday.

 We are packing and getting organised, ready to hit the road to recovery — anxious and hopeful.
 Bren has no idea how he will tolerate chemotherapy.
 But he is willing to do whatever it takes to rid himself of cancer.
 He has two kids to raise.

-Sometimes I scream uncontrollably inside my head at the thought of my husband going through all of this.
+Sometimes I scream uncontrollably inside my head at the thought of my husband going through all this.
 I can’t imagine how it feels for him.
-Someone who has had chemotherapy told me recently — you realise having it how sick you have to be before you’re dead.
+Someone who has had chemotherapy told me recently that (going through it) you realise how sick you must be before you’re dead.
 It was confronting to hear.
 But the person who said it didn’t mean to scare me.
 She was letting me know we are stronger than we think.
 And we can fight and win against incredible odds.

 Sitting in the clinic waiting room on this bright, sunny Tuesday, I ask Bren how he’s going.

 “I have two choices.
-I can fall in a heap, or I can keep moving forward,” he said.
+I can fall in a heap or keep moving forward,” he said.